MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/server-core-app-compatibility-feature-on-demand.md

 ## Adding to an offline WIM Server Core image

 1. Download both the Languages and Optional Features ISO and the Windows Server ISO image files to a local folder on a Windows computer.
+This can be a desktop Windows PC and does not need to be running Windows Server with the Server Core installation option.

    - If you have a volume license, you can download the Windows Server Languages and Optional Features ISO image file from the same portal where the operating system ISO image file is obtained: [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
    - The Windows Server Languages and Optional Features ISO image file is also available on the [Microsoft Evaluation Center](https://www.microsoft.com/evalcenter/evaluate-windows-server) or on the [Visual Studio portal](https://visualstudio.microsoft.com) for subscribers.